 Ordinary steel tube: Ordinary steel pipe has relatively poor strength and durability due to the presence of welds.
 However, its manufacturing cost is low and it is suitable for some occasions that do not require high performance.

-In summary, there are significant differences between seamless tubes and ordinary steel tubes in manufacturing processes, performance and application fields.
+In summary, there are significant differences between seamless tubes and ordinary steel tubes in manufacturing processes, performance, cost and application fields.
 When choosing which type of steel pipe to use, the decision needs to be made based on actual needs and application environment.

 Tips: ASTM A106 seamless pressure pipe (also known as ASME SA106 pipe) is commonly used in the construction of oil and gas refineries, power plants, petrochemical plants, boilers, and ships where the piping must transport fluids and gases that exhibit higher temperatures and pressure levels.